 Research reported in Science News (google [Slime mold is master network engineer]) helps exemplify the drive to maintain self-integrity that I discussed in my last post on Extinguishing Self.
 First, consider this quote from that research.

 “The slime mold has no central brain or indeed any awareness of the overall problem it is trying to solve, but manages to produce a structure with similar properties to the real rail network…” [This behavior] “is really difficult to capture by words,”

 I see this impetus to maintain self-integrity as a force extending throughout creation.
 It is the driving force to be, to do, and to succeed, and results in feats of engineering in humans and slime molds alike.

 Karma, in the broadest sense, can help us return in spirit to the innocent bliss of slime mold.
-The hitch here is that returning, as opposed to moving up the karmic ladder, is traditionally viewed as a consequence of bad actions in life — bad karma.
+The hitch here is that such returning, as opposed to moving up the karmic ladder, would be traditionally viewed as a consequence of bad actions in life — bad karma.
 Obviously, from a slime mold’s point of view, if it had one, just the opposite would be the case.
 From its point of view, moving up the karmic ladder toward a thinking human state would be a result of bad action in life — bad karma.
 Karma, like beauty, lies in the eye of the beholder.

 If that’s sounds silly, consider human ideals of good and bad as chapter 2 bluntly notes, The whole world recognizes the good as the good, yet this is only the bad.
 Ideals are simply thought-projections of what pleases us (attraction) or pains us (repulsion).
 Indeed, I see no good, beautiful, bad, or ugly in Nature, either in the wild or in humanity.
 While humans do some very destructive things to each other and nature, these are only symptoms of nature’s pendulum like balancing process playing out within us, and not the result of misdirected free will, a devil or evil spirits.